Crista Moore

 Crista Moore is an American actress, singer, and dancer known for her work on the Broadway stage.
-She has been nominated for two Tony Awards, and received a Theatre World Award for Exceptional Broadway Debut in the title role of "Gypsy".
+She has been nominated for two Tony Awards, and received a Theatre World Award.

 Theatre

 Moore made her Broadway debut starring in the 1989-91 Tony Award winning revival of Gypsy with Tyne Daly.
 She played the role of Louise/Gypsy, for which she was nominated in 1990 for her first Tony Award for Best Performance by a Featured Actress in a Musical.
 She was also nominated for a Drama Desk Award and Outer Critics Circle Award for her performance.
 The New York Times critic Frank Rich said of her performance, "It's the title character, not Rose, that Gypsy asks the audience to root for, and the lovely Ms. Moore, who steadily blossoms from a forgotten child to a self-possessed star, makes it easy to do so."
 John Simon of New York Magazine said, "Crista Moore runs the gamut from self-abnegating duckling to dazzling swan with seamless perfection.
 She is the first performer to justify the show’s title being not Rose but Gypsy.”

 She next starred as Polly in the First National Tour of Crazy for You opposite James Brennan, succeeding Karen Ziemba.
 The production was directed by Mike Ockrent and choreographed by Susan Stroman.

 Moore next appeared on Broadway in 1996 in the musical Big (based on the 1988 film) in which she created the role of Susan Lawrence (played in the film by Elizabeth Perkins).
 For this performance, Moore was nominated for her second Tony Award, this time for Best Performance by a Leading Actress in a Musical.
 She was also nominated for a Drama Desk Award for Best Leading Actress in a Musical.
 Big played for 193 performances.

 Her next Broadway appearance came in 2000 with the Broadway debut of the Noël Coward play Waiting in the Wings.
 Moore played the supporting role of Zelda Fenwick in a cast that included Lauren Bacall, Rosemary Harris and Helen Stenborg.
 The play ran for 186 performances.
 In 2004, Moore performed in a Broadway revival of the Tom Stoppard play Jumpers that ran for 89 performances.
 In 2005 she was a part of the ensemble cast of Manhattan Theatre Club's Broadway revival of Absurd Person Singular.